swiftlang/swift-evolution/proposals/NNNN-parameter-packs.md

 While type-level linear algebra is interesting, we may not ever want to allow this in the language to avoid significant implementation complexity, and we definitely want to disallow this expressivity in this proposal.

-However, how to impose restrictions on same-shape and same-type requirements is an open question.
-One possibility is to disallow these requirements entirely, but doing so would likely be too limiting.
-Another possibility is to formalize the concept of the structure or “shape” of a pack, where a shape is one of:
+To impose restrictions on same-shape and same-type requirements, we will formalize the concept of the “shape” of a pack, where a shape is one of:

 * A single scalar type element; all scalar types have a singleton ``scalar shape''
 * An abstract shape that is specific to a pack parameter
 * A concrete shape that is composed of the scalar shape and abstract shapes

 For example, the pack `{Int, repeat each T, U}` has a concrete shape that consists of two single elements and one abstract shape.

-We could impose restrictions where packs that are unified together must have the same shape, which may reduce the problem to “shape equivalence classes” rather than an arbitrary system of linear equations.
-Giving packs a statically known structure may also be useful for destructuring packs in generic contexts, which is a possible future direction.
+This proposal only enables abstract shapes.
+Each type parameter pack has an abstract shape, and same-shape requirements merge equivalence classes of abstract shapes.
+Any same-type requirement that imposes a concrete shape on a type parameter pack will be diagnosed as a *conflict*, much like other conflicting requirements such as `where T == Int, T == String` today.

 This aspect of the language can evolve in a forward-compatible manner.
-To begin with, we can start with the simplest form of same-shape requirements, where each type parameter pack has an abstract shape, and same-shape requirements merge equivalence classes of abstract shapes.
-Any attempt to define a same-shape requirement involving a concrete type can be diagnosed as a *conflict*, much like we reject conflicting requirements such as `where T == Int, T == String` today.
 Over time, some restrictions can be lifted, while others remain, as different use-cases for type parameter packs are revealed.

 ### Value parameter packs